-Progressive (multiple scan) JPEGs are supported.
-PrivateEye has an inbuilt version of jpegtran which automatically converts JPEGs into a baseline format that SpriteExtend can render.
+Progressive (multiple scan) JPEGs are supported even if the host OS doesn't support them.
+PrivateEye has an inbuilt version of jpegtran which is used to convert JPEGs into a baseline format that SpriteExtend can render.

 JPEGs may be optionally be converted to Sprite when loaded (see the Choices window.)